Fluctuation–dissipation theorem: Violations in glassy systems

 Their results confirm the expectation that as the system is left to equilibrate for longer times, the fluctuation-dissipation relation is closer to be satisfied.

 In the mid-1990s, in the study of dynamics of spin glass models, a generalization of the fluctuation–dissipation theorem was discovered that holds for asymptotic non-stationary states, where the temperature appearing in the equilibrium relation is substituted by an effective temperature with a non-trivial dependence on the time scales.
 This relation is proposed to hold in glassy systems beyond the models for which it was initially found.
+In particular, the violation of the fluctuation–dissipation theorem is observed for systems in the critical state – at the points of the second-order phase transition and in the low-temperature phase of systems with the BKT phase transition.

 Nonequilibrium baths

 For a slow probe weakly coupled to a driven or active bath, the reduced dynamics contains a friction and a noise term which are not related via the standard fluctuation-dissipation relation of the second kind.
 The friction can be decomposed into two contributions, one entropic and one frenetic, following the splitting of the path-space action of the bath.
 The violation of the fluctuation-dissipation theorem (also known as the Einstein relation) is due to the inequality between the entropic and frenetic parts in the friction, which is typical for nonequilibrium baths.

 For the modified fluctuation-dissipation relation of the first kind (yielding nonequilibrium response relations), see Linear response function.